-Eugene Mazo is a leading expert in the law of democracy.
+Eugene Mazo is a nationally-recognized expert in the law of democracy.
 His research focuses on election law, legislation, the regulation of the political process, democratic development, and constitutional design.

 Professor Mazo has long been a scholar of the democratic process.
 He was a post-doctoral scholar and research fellow at the Center on Democracy, Development, and the Rule of Law (CDDRL), an affiliated scholar at the Center for International Security and Cooperation (CISAC), and a visiting researcher at the Center for Russian, East European, and Eurasian Studies (CREEES), all at Stanford University.
-He has been awarded grants for his research by the John M. Olin Foundation, the Social Science Research Council, and the Woodrow Wilson International Center for Scholars, and he is a past recipient of the Paul & Daisty Soros Fellowship for New Americans.
+He has received grants from the Social Science Research Council and the Woodrow Wilson International Center for Scholars, and he is a past recipient of the Paul & Daisty Soros Fellowship for New Americans.

-Professor Mazo has frequently been cited in the media, including in The New York Times, Financial Times, International Herald Tribune, Politico, U.S. News & World Report, Foreign Policy, and many similar publications.
+Professor Mazo has frequently been cited in the media, including in the New York Times, Washington Post, Financial Times, International Herald Tribune, Politico, U.S. News & World Report, Foreign Policy, and many similar publications.
 He has been a guest blogger for Prawfsblawg and can often be found ruminating about democracy on Twitter.
-His articles are available at the Social Science Research Network.
+His academic articles can be downloaded from the Social Science Research Network

 A graduate of Columbia College, Professor Mazo holds a master's degree from Harvard, a doctorate in politics from Oxford, and a law degree from Stanford, where he served as articles editor of the Stanford Law Review and editor-in-chief of the Stanford Journal of International Law.
 Prior to beginning his teaching career, he worked as an associate at a New York-based law firm and as the general counsel of a small company in California.
 The child of immigrants, Professor Mazo was raised in Newark, New Jersey.